isomerpages/moe-andersonpri/_our-andps-education/Art/Programmes.md

 third_nav_title: Art
 ---
 <h4>Digital Song Writing Programme</h4>
-<p>The Digital Song Writing Programme as a 8-session enrichment programme.</p>
+<p>The Digital Song Writing Programme as a 8-session enrichment programme.
-<p>The main objectives of the programme are to enable students to acquire
-and apply songwriting skills and master digital music production skills through the use of Garageband.
+The main objectives of the programme are to enable students to acquire and apply songwriting skills and master digital music production skills through the use of Garageband.
 Through the programme, students learn to compose a song and produce a digital audio based on school’s 2026 LIGHT